pourmalek/CovidVisualizedGlobal/20220311/README.md

 Reported COVID-19 daily deaths are bouncing up at the Global level, in Europe, Canada and USA, and continuing to rise in the Western Pacific region.

-Reported COVID-19 daily cases are bouncing up at the Global level and in Europe, continuing to rise in the Western Pacific region, and stagnating from the previous decree in other regions.
+Reported COVID-19 daily cases are bouncing up at the Global level and in Europe, continuing to rise in the Western Pacific region, and stagnating from the previous decrease in other regions.

 #### Probability: